 |Gross weekly individual income||Number||%||Western Australia%|

-Analysis of the resident workers individual income levels in the City of South Perth in 2016 compared to Western Australia shows that there was a higher proportion earning a high income (those earning $1,750 per week or more) and a lower proportion of low income persons (those earning less than $500 per week).
+Analysis of the resident workers individual income levels in the City of South Perth in 2016 compared to Western Australia shows that there was a higher proportion earning a high income (those earning $1,750 per week or more) as well as a similar proportion of low income persons (those earning less than $500 per week).

 The major differences between the weekly income of the resident workers in the City of South Perth and Western Australia were: